-In this article, we’ll run through 5 marketing automation tools each of which operate as a solid Klaviyo alternative.
-But first, let’s briefly run-down the software at hand.
+In this article, we’ll run through 5 marketing automation tools each of which operates as a solid Klaviyo alternative.
+But first, let’s briefly run down the software at hand.
 Klaviyo is a globally prevalent email and SMS marketing automation software providing e-merchants all over the world with a single platform to create and coordinate their online marketing efforts.

 Primarily known as an email marketing software, Klaviyo also provides features such as in-depth customer segmentation, automated marketing workflows, and a customizable email template builder.

 The main issue e-merchants and e-commerce marketers have with Klaviyo is the cost of the tool.
 While it does offer a lot, many Klaviyo alternatives offer similar (or better) products for significantly less.

 The Klaviyo pricing plan is twofold, the email pricing which depends on the number of contacts in an e-merchants data bank, and the number of SMS messages sent per month.

 Down the affordable end of the spectrum, Klaviyo pricing begins with a free plan.
 Sounds great right?
 Not when it means you can send a mere 500 emails to a maximum of 250 contacts every month.
 This may suit a brand new e-commerce business with a tiny contact list, but as soon as that business starts to scale the situation changes drastically.

 For e-merchants only using Klaviyo for email marketing, Klaviyo pricing jumps $25 for every 500 contacts added after the initial 250.
 Once you surpass 3000 contacts, the $25 price jump slows a bit, occurring every 1000 contacts.

 To get a general idea, with Klaviyo pricing you’ll be paying: